 - Private rooms for dining in restaurants. - To-go/boxed meals instead of buffets. - Additional hotel room(s) as needed for isolating people who are ill.
-The sick traveler should remain in their room and healthy travelers should be moved to a disinfected room. - Ensuring motorcoach driver follows increased cleaning procedures for the motorcoach. - Requesting details on each attraction and vendor protocols, to share with the group.
+The sick traveler should remain in their room and healthy travelers should be moved to a disinfected room. - Requesting details on each attraction and vendor protocols, to share with the group.